 RNIB Bookshare is a free education collection providing textbooks and materials to support the UK curriculum.
 Our range of accessible formats can be read electronically and adapted to suit the personal reading needs of learners.
 We now have over 644,000 titles with more being added all the time.
 Through schools' organisational accounts, individual learners can be allocated their own member account and access the resources they need in a format they can read.

-For more more information on RNIB Bookshare and how to register, visit the Bookshare website.
+For more more information on RNIB Bookshare visit the Bookshare website.

 We have a new series of online events to put a spring in your step.
-Join us for craft, story-telling, ‘jump, jiggle and jive’, pizza making and sessions on online safety.
-There is also a session for young people in which they can choose their own discussion topic.
+Join us for craft, DIY messy play, comedy and bingo, summer garden fun and a virtual escape room as well as a discussion group for young people about self-advocacy.

 Saturday 27 March at 11am-midday